Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 **Analysis:** Using sourcetype="WinHostMon", I grouped hosts by OS version.
 However, the standard host field only provided the short hostname, leaving the domain uncertain.
 To resolve this, I performed some investigative digging through the raw log entries for BSTOLL-L.

 **Finding:** The ComputerName field reveals the full path BSTOLL-L.froth.ly; unlike most hosts running Windows 10 Pro, this endpoint runs Windows 10 Enterprise, indicating an administrator workstation linked to the same user and timeframe as the risky cloud activity.
-This makes it a likely pivot point for an attacker and immediately relevant to SOC triage and endpoint forensics.​
+This makes it a high-value assest and priority for SOC containment.

-**Significance:** Enterprise builds are typically reserved for admins, so an admin machine used by bstoll—who lacks MFA and exposed the frothlywebcode bucket—must be treated as a high‑value asset and priority for containment.
 If compromised, BSTOLL-L.froth.ly could hold credentials enabling lateral movement (MITRE T1021) [4] across the domain, escalating the breach from a cloud misconfiguration to a full domain compromise.

 ```bash
 # Query: